AliAlSubhi98/Upskilling/practices/communication-collaboration/level-1/meeting-etiquette.md

 # Meeting Etiquette & Best Practices - Communication & Collaboration Level 1

+## Overview

+This comprehensive guide provides structured best practices for professional meeting participation, covering pre-meeting preparation, during-meeting etiquette, and post-meeting follow-up.
+Master these skills to become an effective meeting participant and contributor.

+## Learning Objectives

+By mastering these meeting etiquette skills, you will:
+- Demonstrate professional presence in all meeting formats
+- Contribute meaningfully to team discussions and decision-making
+- Build strong relationships through respectful and collaborative participation
+- Develop leadership skills through effective meeting facilitation
+- Create productive meeting environments that drive results

+## Meeting Etiquette Framework

+### Core Principles:
+1. **Respect**: Respect others' time, contributions, and perspectives
+2. **Preparation**: Come prepared to contribute meaningfully
+3. **Engagement**: Stay focused and actively participate
+4. **Collaboration**: Work together to achieve meeting objectives
+5. **Follow-through**: Complete commitments and follow up appropriately

+---

 ## Pre-Meeting Preparation

 ### ✅ **Before Every Meeting:**

 1. **Review the Agenda**
-   - Understand the meeting purpose
+   - Understand the meeting purpose and objectives
-   - Know what's expected of you
+   - Know what's expected of you and your role
-   - Prepare any materials you need
+   - Prepare any materials, data, or examples you need
+   - Identify potential questions or contributions

 2. **Test Your Technology**
-   - Check camera, microphone, speakers
+   - Check camera, microphone, and speakers
    - Ensure stable internet connection
+   - Test screen sharing if needed
    - Have backup communication method ready
+   - Download any required software or apps

 3. **Prepare Your Environment**
-   - Clean, professional background
+   - Clean, professional background or virtual background
-   - Good lighting
+   - Good lighting (face well-lit, avoid backlighting)
-   - Minimize distractions
+   - Minimize distractions (close unnecessary apps, silence phone)
-   - Have water/coffee ready
+   - Have water/coffee ready, use restroom if needed
+   - Ensure comfortable seating and posture

 4. **Review Relevant Information**
-   - Read any pre-meeting materials
+   - Read any pre-meeting materials thoroughly
-   - Check recent updates on the topic
+   - Check recent updates on the topic or project
-   - Prepare questions or contributions
+   - Prepare questions, suggestions, or contributions
+   - Review previous meeting notes if applicable
+   - Gather any supporting data or examples

+5. **Set Your Intentions**
+   - What do you want to accomplish in this meeting?
+   - What information do you need to gather?
+   - What decisions need to be made?
+   - How can you contribute to the team's success?

 ## During the Meeting

 ### 🎯 **Professional Presence**

 #### **Video Calls:**
-- **Camera Position:** Eye level, centered in frame
+- **Camera Position:** Eye level, centered in frame, appropriate distance
-- **Lighting:** Face well-lit, avoid backlighting
+- **Lighting:** Face well-lit, avoid backlighting, natural light preferred
 - **Background:** Clean, professional, or use virtual background
-- **Dress:** Appropriate for your workplace culture
+- **Dress:** Appropriate for your workplace culture, solid colors work best
-- **Eye Contact:** Look at the camera, not your screen
+- **Eye Contact:** Look at the camera, not your screen, to simulate eye contact
+- **Audio:** Use good quality microphone, avoid echo or background noise
+- **Screen Sharing:** Prepare materials in advance, test beforehand

 #### **In-Person Meetings:**
-- **Arrive on time** (5 minutes early is ideal)
+- **Arrive on time** (5 minutes early is ideal, never late)
-- **Dress appropriately** for your workplace
+- **Dress appropriately** for your workplace culture and meeting type
-- **Sit up straight** and maintain good posture
+- **Sit up straight** and maintain good posture throughout
-- **Make eye contact** with speakers
+- **Make eye contact** with speakers and participants
 - **Avoid distractions** (phone on silent, laptop closed unless needed)
+- **Body language:** Open posture, nod occasionally, lean slightly forward
+- **Personal space:** Respect others' personal space and comfort

 ### 🗣️ **Speaking Guidelines**